60ghz-io/network-node/README.md

 60ghz.io is a gigabit wireless technology designed to meet the growing demand for reliable high-speed internet access.
-It is built on the open source Terragraph stack.
+It is built on the open source Terragraph stack from Meta.

 This repository contains a software framework to build a complete Linux image for the radio nodes.

-T60ghz.io uses the [Yocto Project] as the underlying build framework.
+60ghz.io uses the [Yocto Project] as the underlying build framework.

 ## File Structure
 The Yocto naming pattern is used in this repository.
 A "`meta-layer`" is used to